The most comprehensive tumour investigation

 About exacta

-However, conventional ‘Standard of Care’ approach does not take into consideration the overall genetic architecture of a particular patient‘s tumour.
+Therefore, cancer should ideally be treated with a personalised strategy.
+Conventional ‘Standard of Care’ approaches do not take into consideration the molecular-genetic architecture of a particular patient‘s tumour.
 Consequently, patients could suffer due to failed therapies or aggressive relapse.
-It is, thus, imperative that the molecular architecture of the tumour is studied comprehensively before deciding the treatment plan, which has to be personalised to individual patients and their disease.
+It is imperative that the molecular architecture of the tumour is studied comprehensively before deciding on the treatment plan.
+The therapy can thus be tailored to the individual patient and their disease.
+This significantly increases the likelihood of successful treatment.

 exacta is particularly recommended for cancer patients where ...